newexo/icosahedron/prompts/character_class/discussion.md

 ## Steps to make code actually work

-Recorded steps to make code actually work in commit history of branch []().
+Recorded steps to make code actually work in commit history of branch [refactor/character_class](https://github.com/newexo/d20-ai/tree/refactor/character_class).

-1.
+1. Clean up imports and remove unused code.
+Refactor and rename `D20Character` to `Character`.
+The test for `CharacterClass` passes, but the three tests for `Character` fail because they attempt to initialize `Character` with the `intelligence_modifier` parameter.

 ## Final refactor